OpenLMIS/openlmis-referencedata/demo-data/README.md

     * rivo - has this role at P001/Dep—sito Provincial Niassa
     * wclerk1 - has this role for WH01/Ntcheu District Warehouse
     * wclerk2 - has this role for WH02/Balaka District Warehouse
-    * vwclerk1 - has this role at Mozambique Central Warehouse (W001)
+    * vwclerk1 - has this role at W001/Mozambique Central Warehouse
 6. Delivery Approver
   * rights:
     * PoDs Manage
   * users:
-    * administrator - has this role for Family Planning at SN1/FP Approval point
+    * administrator - has this role for Family Planning at SN1/FP approval point
-    * divo1 - has this role for EPI at Cuamba district approval point (SN-CUAMBA-DIST)
+    * divo1 - has this role for EPI at SN-CUAMBA-DIST/Cuamba district approval point
     * smanager1, smanager2, smanager4, srmanager1, srmanager2, srmanager4 - has this role for Family Planning
-        at SN1/FP Approval point and for Essential Meds at EM approval point
+        at SN1/FP approval point and for Essential Meds at SN2/EM approval point
-    * smanager3, srmanager3 - has this role for Essential Meds at EM approval point
+    * smanager3, srmanager3 - has this role for Essential Meds at SN2/EM approval point
 7. Stock Manager
   * rights:
     * Stock Cards View